leuel-a/sorting_algorithms/README.md

    // set current element as minimum
       min = i
-      /* check the element to be minimum */
+      // check the element to be minimum

       for j = i+1 to n
          if list[j] < list[min] then
             min = j;
          end if
       end for
-      /* swap the minimum element with the current element*/ if indexMin != i  then
+      // swap the minimum element with the current element if indexMin != i  then
          swap list[min] and list[i]